-The only code you need to write to implement your pymacaron microservice is one of:
+The only code you need to write to implement your pymacaron microservice is:

-The ‘server.py’ file, which you can mostly keep unchanged from the one provided in pymacaron-helloworld.
+A ‘server.py’ file, which you can mostly copy/paste unchanged from pymacaron-helloworld/server.py

 A standard PyMacaron ‘server.py’ looks like: